 Gum Disease in Dogs and Cats

-Dogs and cats are prone to developing the same types of dental diseases and problems as humans, including gingivitis, periodontal disease, tooth decay, staining and cavities.
-The process of dental decay and disease starts every time your pet eats.
-When your pet eats, food particles get on their teeth and gums.
-This fuels the bacteria in your pet’s mouth, causing an acid attack on the enamel of their teeth and creating a sticky, clear substance called plaque.
+Dogs and cats are prone to developing the same types of dental diseases and problems as humans.
+The process of dental decay and disease starts every time your pet eats and food particles get on their teeth and gums.
+This fuels the bacteria in your pet’s mouth, causing an acid attack on the enamel of their teeth and creating plaque.
 If the plaque is left on teeth, it hardens into tartar.
 When plaque and tartar are left on your pet’s teeth for an extended period of time, it can lead to gingivitis, periodontal disease, cavities and oral infections.

 Signs of Dental Disease in Pets

-When it comes to detecting potential oral health problems in pets, owners must be vigilant in noticing changes in behavior.
-This is because pets often do not act like they are in pain until the pain is severe.
-If you notice any of the signs below, it is important that you contact us to schedule a dental checkup, teeth cleaning and gum disease treatment.
+When it comes to detecting oral health problems in pets, pay attention to changes in behavior.
+Pets often do not act like they are in pain until it is severe.
+If you notice any of the signs below, it's important to contact us to schedule a dental checkup:

 - Broken or Loose Teeth